Online and stochastic Douglas-Rachford splitting method for large scale machine learning: Introduction and problem statement

 where $g_t$ is a convex loss function associated with a sample in a training set, and $h$ is a non-smooth convex penalty function or regularizer.
 Many problems of relevance in signal processing and machine learning can be formulated as the above optimization problem.
-Similar problems include the ridge regression, the lasso~\cite{tibshirani1996regression}, and the logistic regression.
+Similar problems include the ridge regression, the lasso~\cite{tibshirani1996regression}, the logistic regression, and the minimization of total variation.

 Let $g(x)=\frac{1}{T}\sum_{t=1}^T g_t (x)$ in Problem (\ref{eq:composite-form-online}), and then the Douglas-Rachford splitting algorithm approximates a minimizer of~(\ref{eq:composite-form-online}) with the help of the following sequence: